Mitsubishi Debonair: Third generation (S22A/S26A/S27A; 1992)

 In July 1993, a limited edition, long wheelbase model called the Debonair 150 (as it was extended by 150 mm) was added to the lineup.
 It was only available in a single model with the 3.5-liter V6 engine and the top, Executive III equipment grade.
-The Debonair 150 was discontinued in September 1994, when the ine underwent a gentle update and rearrangement of the lineup.
+The Debonair 150 was discontinued in September 1994, when the lineup underwent a gentle update and rearrangement.
 As this generation was Mitsubishi's flagship model, the body style that was compliant with Japanese government regulations concerning exterior dimensions and engine displacement was no longer offered.
 The rear suspension was upgraded to a multilink setup.
 Much of the technology installed in this generation Debonair was shared with the GTO/3000GT.

 There were a multitude of trim packages with varying levels of equipment.
 The trim level names started with Executive (I, II, and III), Exceed, Exceed Contega, and Exceed Type A, B, and C. Each model year rearranged the trim level names according to the perceived market conditions.

 The Debonair was discontinued in November 1999 and directly replaced by the Proudia.
 However, Mitsubishi also developed its first V8 engine for the Dignity limousine around this time, and it was this latter model which took position as the domestic flagship of the company.